 Q. What are the side effects of Febuxostat?

-Febuxostat may cause common side effects such as abnormal liver test results, diarrhea, headache, rash, nausea, increase in gout symptoms and localized swelling due to retention of fluids in tissues (edema).
+Febuxostat may cause common side effects such as abnormal liver test results, diarrhea, headache, rash, nausea, and even an increase in gout symptoms and localized swelling due to retention of fluids in tissues (edema).
 Whereas, the serious side effects of Febuxostat include heart problems, gout flares, liver problems, and severe skin and allergic reactions.
 Immediately inform your doctor if you experience any serious side effects.

 Q. How long should I take Febuxostat?